Back to Blog

 Administrative communication efforts might have multiple goals, so you need methods to address each.

 One-way communication is a type that requires no response from recipients, such as newsletters or updates.
-These methods are often shared with multiple people at once via email chains, group texts, and social media posts.
+These methods are often shared with multiple people at once via email lists, group texts, and social media posts.

-4 Tips for Parent-Teacher Communication
+4 Tips for Family-Teacher Communication

 While a teacher’s guide for communicating with each generation is helpful, it’s also important to understand what daily practices they can implement for better conversations in general.